Parental Alienation

 • Legal disputes and potential custody battles

-Family mediation is an effective tool for resolving parental alienation disputes by providing a neutral and supportive environment where parents can work together to address the issues leading to the alienation.
+Family mediation is an effective tool for victims of parental alienation by providing a neutral and supportive environment where parents can work together to address the issues leading to the alienation.
 Mediators are skilled professionals who facilitate open and productive communication between the parents, helping them to find common ground and reach mutually agreeable solutions.
-Some specific ways that family mediation can assist in addressing parental alienation include:
+Early intervention from family mediation can assist in addressing parental alienation:

 • Providing an opportunity for both parents to share their concerns, feelings, and goals for their child